Professional Korean-to-English translator with 20+ years of experience providing accurate service

 Korean clients for publishing purposes

 Another client segment I serve with Korean-to-English translation is Korean companies and public agencies that need to publish information in English for an international audience.
 They could send these out for translation to English by local Korean translators in Korea (and save money in the process).
-But if they want their written translations to read fluently in English, then they need to work with a native English speaker.
+But if they want their written translations to read fluently and accurately in English, then they need to work with a native English speaker.